dolphindb/release/1.00/README.md

 *  Improved performance of concurrent operations (query and append) on shared in-memory tables. (**1.00.9**)
 *  Improved the efficiency of vector and matrix memory usage. (**1.00.9**)
 *  Added checks on the number of rows of a matrix.
 Now it is not allowed to create a matrix with zero rows. (**1.00.9**)
-*  Added` updateTime` and `useWindowStartTime` parameters to function `createTimeSeriesAggregator`. `updateTime` can trigger calculations at smaller intervals than the` step` parameter. `useWindowStartTime` is used to set whether to use the start time of the current window. (**1.00.10**)
+* Function `createTimeSeriesAggregator` now supports 2 new parameters: 'updateTime' and 'useWindowStartTime'. 'updateTime' can trigger calculations at intervals shorter than those specified by parameter 'step'. 'useWindowStartTime' specifies whether to use the start time or end time of moving windows as the temporal column in the output table. (**1.00.10**)
 * Improved deserialization for 'delete' statements by removing the requirement that the 'where' clause of a 'delete' statement must be an expression object. (**1.00.10**)
+* Function `getSessionMemoryStat` can now output the IP address and port number of the client. (**1.00.10**)

 ## DolphinDB GUI